mikejguo290/minimal-reddit/README.md

 - Fetch and display more than the top layer of comments per post.
 - Implement user authentication.
 - Allow user to upvote or downvote posts and comments.
+- Navigation buttons like 'scroll back to top' and 'go to homepage'
 - Implement Dark Mode.
 ## Acknowledgements
 - Many thanks to Laith Harb for his series on React Testing Library for introducing me to testing react components. https://www.youtube.com/channel/UCyLNhHSiEVkVwPSFKxJAfSA